 What's going on here?

-Plantar fasciitis or heel pain can come on quickly.
+Plantar fasciitis or heel pain can come on gradually over time or suddenly.
 You know the old saying "the straw that broke the camel's back".
 Well it's no different here.
 Maybe you forgot to stretch after your last run.
 Or perhaps the inflammation that's been happening inside your heel has finally alerted the pain centers in your brain that "Houston we have a problem".

 Whatever the reason, you can't continue to run without being in excruciating pain.
 What's going on here?
 The plantar fascia starts at the heel and then runs along the bottom of your foot attaching at the toes.
 When this band of fascia is overstretched it starts to create tiny tears in your heel.
-Although it's trying it's darnedest to repair itself, every time you run those tears start all over again eventually leading to terrible pain.
+Although it's trying hard to repair itself, every time you run those tears start all over again and eventual lead to terrible pain.

 How can you stop the damage?

 First it's important to stop running so your feet can start to heal.
 Then the treatment of plantar fasciitis depends on many factors including foot type, level of inflammation, calf tightness, and shoes.
 Visit our heel pain center to learn more.

 With over 25 years of experience treating patients like you, I'll get you back to running before you know it.

 Call us today at 206-368-7000 for an appointment.
 Often same day for emergencies and less than 2 weeks for chronic foot pain.
 You can also request an appointment online.